k-nuth/c-api/README.md

 ## Installation Procedure

-The *Bitprim* libraries can be installed on Linux, macOS, FreeBSD, Windows and others.
+The *Knuth* libraries can be installed on Linux, macOS, FreeBSD, Windows and others.
 These binaries are pre-built for the most usual operating system/compiler combinations and hosted in an online repository.
 If there are no pre-built binaries for your platform, a build from source will be attempted.

 So, for any platform, an installation can be performed in 2 simple steps:

 1. Configure the Conan remote
 ```
-conan remote add bitprim https://api.bintray.com/conan/bitprim/bitprim
+conan remote add kth https://api.bintray.com/conan/k-nuth/kth
 ```

 2. Install the appropriate library

 ```
 # For Bitcoin Cash
-conan install bitprim-node-cint/0.X@bitprim/stable -o currency=BCH
+conan install kth-c-api/0.X@kth/stable -o currency=BCH
 # ... or (BCH is the default crypto)
-conan install bitprim-node-cint/0.X@bitprim/stable
+conan install kth-c-api/0.X@kth/stable

 # For Bitcoin Legacy
-conan install bitprim-node-cint/0.X@bitprim/stable -o currency=BTC
+conan install kth-c-api/0.X@kth/stable -o currency=BTC

 # For Litecoin
-conan install bitprim-node-cint/0.X@bitprim/stable -o currency=LTC
+conan install kth-c-api/0.X@kth/stable -o currency=LTC
 ```

 ## Building from source Requirements